Marcus Insights

 As a Tier 1 automotive supplier looking to capitalize on new trends, your strategy must be both resilient and dynamic.
 Adopt a dual approach: continue to strengthen your core business while also investing in emerging technologies and business models.

 Use the Ansoff Matrix to identify opportunities for market penetration, product development, market development, and diversification.
-Given your strong brand presence, co-creating with your OEM partners and customers can identify new Value Propositions.
+Given your strong brand presence, co-creating with your OEM partners and customers can identify new value propositions.
 Moreover, exploring strategic alliances or acquisitions with tech startups could provide quick access to the requisite capabilities and accelerate the development of connected services.

-Learn more about Value Proposition Strategy Development
+Learn more about Product Development Strategy Development

 Business Model Innovation

 Your transition into services and connectivity will require a shift from a product-centric to a service-oriented business model.
-Consider how you might adopt a 'Product-as-a-Service' (PaaS) model where you offer not just components but also the associated services such as maintenance, Data Analytics, and fleet management.
+Consider how you might adopt a 'Product-as-a-Service' (PaaS) model where you offer not just components but also the associated services such as maintenance, data analytics, and fleet management.

 Analyzing successful models like Rolls-Royce's 'Power-by-the-Hour' can provide insights into how to monetize your products' performance data.
 Furthermore, explore subscription-based models which can create recurring revenue streams and build closer relationships with your end-users.